DragonSenses/Curiosity/Rust/ch-10/ch10-03-lifetime-syntax.md

 Most of the time, an error message suggesting the `'static` lifetime results from attempting to create a dangling reference or a mismatch of the available lifetimes.
 In such cases, the solution is to fix those problems, not to specify the `'static` lifetime.

+#### Combining Lifetimes and Generics

+Because lifetimes are a type of generic, the declarations of the lifetime parameter `'a` and the generic type parameter `T` go in the same list inside the angle brackets after the function name.